eswan18/ethanswan.com/content/posts/2023/2023-09-03-hosting-app-free/index.md

 I used Python and FastAPI for the back end, and hosted it with a service I heard about via Reddit: Render.

-Render doesn't seem to be affiliated with any particular language or framework -- unlike Vercel, which is clearly dedicated mainly to NextJS.
+Render doesn't seem to be affiliated with any particular language or framework -- unlike Vercel, which is clearly dedicated mainly to Next.js.
 It will build and deploy your app for free, as long as you don't exceed certain limitations on build minutes and uptime minutes.
-I was initally sold on Render because it was one of the only platforms supporting Python 3.11.
+I was initially sold on Render because it was one of the only platforms supporting Python 3.11.

 However, Render is clearly my least favorite part of this tech stack.
 It doesn't offer anything like a staging or preview environment, so I had to set up two separate projects and just configure the default GitHub branch differently (one uses `main` and the other `staging`).